benvium/libimobiledevice-macosx/README.md

 View device log in realtime.
 Very handy for debugging Phonegap apps - shows WebView output and native messages
  - idevicesyslog

 Take screenshot.
 Puts a TIFF file in the current directory.
-Note that this no longer works on iOS6.
  - idevicescreenshot

 Install an IPA onto your device